Permatafai/hello-world/README.md

 # hello-world
 Tradition for newcomer

-Hi someone whose read my note,
-I just wanna try to learn something new,
+Hi, everyone who read my note, i am a newcomer here and I just wanna learn something new, Thank you for ur kind support
 Have a nice day

 Big Hug,